We follow Curriculum for Excellence (Early Level) which consists of eight areas:

 - Robust training in health and safety, child protection and first aid

 - Regular risk assessments carried out on playrooms, outdoor spaces and activities

 - Enhanced staff: children ratios

 Snacks and Lunchtime Experience

 The Nursery children choose from a varied menu each day.
-They eat with their peers and Junior School children in the dining hall, promoting lunchtimes as social occasions used to highlight nutrition and shape eating patterns. (“Setting the table - Nutritional guidance and food standards for early years childcare providers in Scotland”).
+They eat with their peers, nursery staff and Junior School children in the dining hall, promoting lunchtimes as social occasions used to highlight nutrition and shape eating patterns.

 All snacks are included in the fees.
 A two course hot lunch is also included in the cost of a full day session.
 Lunch menus can be viewed here.
 If your child has any allergies or special dietary requirements our Catering Manager will accommodate this.

 The Nursery operates an open door policy and we welcome the opportunity to work collaboratively with parents and carers.
 Parents and carers will be invited to participate in a range of events including stay and play sessions, parent consultations and ongoing evaluations of service delivery.